HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-Character#greeting is composed of two parts.
-The first part depends on how the given race says hello, for example the ogre will say Grumph!.
-The second part is influenced by character's occupation, for example a programmer will ask about Ruby knowledge.
-By summing up the above examples the ogre programmer will produce a greeting such as: Grumph!
-Do you know Ruby?
+`Character#greeting` is composed of two parts.
+The first depends on how a given race performs a greeting.
+For example an ogre will say Grumph!.
+The second part is influenced by a character's occupation, e.g. a programmer will ask about Ruby.
+By combining the above an 'ogre programmer' will greet you with: 'Grumph!
+Do you know Ruby?'

-Having our all our tests in red state, lets think about possible implementations.
+With our tests in a failing state, lets think about some possible implementations.

-The easiest way to make the tests pass is by the creation of one class – Character – composed of multiple if (or case) statements, modifying the output of greeting method.
-In case of our tests it could be shortest implementation also.
-However, it is most likely that other attributes would be introduced in this class in the future, resulting in the modification of various methods.
-This leads to a complicated logic which would be very difficult to maintain.
+The easiest way to make our tests pass is to create just one class – Character – composed of multiple if (or case) statements, each modifying the output of the greeting.
+However, it is likely that other attributes could be introduced in the future, resulting in complicated logic that would be difficult to maintain.

-Another possible way to make the tests pass is to separate logic into classes inheriting from the Character class.
-This solution is nicely supported by Rails framework with its Single Table Inheritance (STI).
-Going with this approach is good when there is one layer of logic separation.
-Fer instance, when we separate logic based on the character's race, we can create classes corresponding to races such as: Dwarf, Elf, Gnome, Hobbit, Human, Ogre, but this is not our case.
-We want to separate logic by race and occupation.
-This would lead to two layers of logic separation and results in 36 clases like following: OgreProgrammer, OgrePriest, GnomeThief, HobbitWizard, and so on.
-It is easy to imagine growth of this number when adding new layers of logic separation.
-We could end with thousands of classes like FemaleYoungWoodenElfArcher.
+Another approach might separate the logic into classes, each inheriting from the Character class.
+This solution is nicely supported by Rails through Single Table Inheritance (STI).
+Going with this approach is good for one layer of separation.
+For instance, when we separate logic based on the character's race, we can create classes corresponding to races such as: Dwarf, Elf, Gnome, Hobbit, Human, Ogre, but this is not our case.
+We want to separate logic by both race _and_ occupation.
+This would lead to two layers and 36 classes like following: OgreProgrammer, OgrePriest, GnomeThief, HobbitWizard etc. And this number will grow when even more layers are added.
+We could end with thousands of classes like FemaleYoungWoodenElfArcher!

-A solution for this problem that I would like to present is using run-time extends with Ruby.
-With this solution we create a module for each race and occupation.
-Also we need some logic to glue things together.
+The solution I would like to present uses run-time extends with Ruby.
+We create a module for each race and occupation and some logic to glue things together.

 Lets start with Character class: